DasNaCl/csc/popl/revs/rebuttal.md

 Yes, we believe so, and this is the reason why in the paper we chose DCE and CF, which both GCC and LLVM do.
 We would appreciate further clarification about particular optimising transformations that you've had on your mind.

-While it is unlikely that we can extend the formalisation in the given time-frame to account for another optimisation, we do think this space warrants future work.
-[nope.
-rather, point out that some optimisations may break some props. that is not the scope of the work. we will look into that in the future. if you have suggestions for opts to look into, they're most welcome ]
+Some optimisations may break security properties.
+For example, by relying on undefined behavior, a necessary security check may be removed by an optimising compiler.
+Even (a more sophisticated) DCE could lead to confidentiality violations when it removes code that would override secret memory.
+The investigation of these pecularities is outside the scope of this work, whose main goal is to provide a tool for composing compilation passes.

 > (2) Is your approach applicable to or can be extended for in hyperproperty based security properties?

 Yes, as mentioned in the general points above, classes are simply sets of properties.
 We verified that the proof of the sequential composition theorem also works for classes of sets of hyperproperties.
-We agree that the paper should be rephrased to improve the description of classes and why the formulation is general enough, i.e., why the sequential composition theorem supports any set (even liveness).
+We agree that the paper should be rephrased to improve the description of classes and why the formulation is general enough, i.e., why the sequential composition theorem supports any kind of property (even liveness).

 > (3) Do you handle dynamic languages with managed runtime?
 Particularly, managed runtime systems use garbage collection to deallocate memory.
 Does it impact your compositionality scheme?